Generally Consent Required

 California Regulations For Camera Installation

-If you have to make the difficult decision to place your elderly loved one in a California nursing home, you may be concerned about the level of safety and care your family member will receive while there.
-One way you may wish to ensure that he or she is treated properly is by placing a camera in his or her private rooms.
-According to California regulations, the nursing home is responsible for applying to the California Department of Social Services to allow the use of cameras in your loved one’s rooms.
-The home must provide the CDSS with a waiver form detailing which regulation sections the patient is choosing to waive.
-It must also provide an updated Plan of Operation, describing the video surveillance and outlining how the residents’ privacy and confidentiality will be protected.
+As a general rule, California requires 2-party consent for audio and video recordings.
+See Cal.
+Penal Code §§ 632(recording confidential communications without consent is invasion of privacy) and 637.2(penalties on persons recording without consent for invasions of privacy).
+Under certain conditions, the use of recording/surveillance cameras may be permitted in nursing home rooms to monitor the care of older persons but the rules for doing that require consent and other procedural safeguards, discussed below.
+According to the California regulations regarding installation of cameras in nursing homes, the nursing home is responsible for applying to the California Department of Social Services to allow the use of cameras in your loved one’s rooms.
+The home must provide the CDSS with a waiver form detailing which regulation sections the patient is choosing to waive in order to allow for a camera installation.
+When permitting the use of cameras, the nursing home is required to maintain an updated Plan of Operation with CDSS, describing the video surveillance and outlining how the residents’ privacy and confidentiality will be protected.
 Further details regarding camera installation are set forth below.
 If you or someone you know is a victim of nursing home abuse, call the attorneys at Evans Law Firm today at 415-441-8669.
-Our toll-free number is 1-888-50EVANS.
+Our toll free number is 1-888-50EVANS.

 California Regulations Regarding Surveillance Cameras

-You may install a camera in a nursing home resident’s room in California provided you follow certain steps established by the California Department of Social Services (CDSS) and the patient consents to the camera:
+You may be permitted to install a camera in a nursing home resident’s room in California provided you follow very specific steps established by the California Department of Social Services (CDSS) and the patient consents to the camera:

 - It is important that the resident understand that you want to install a camera for their protection and security and, if they have the capacity, that they consent to the camera in their room.